The Dresden Files: Background

-The result was Semiautomagic, later to be retitled as Storm Front.
-His writing teacher declared it to be publishable, and Butcher started looking around to do just that.
-Butcher failed to secure a publisher for two to three years.
-During this period he completed the second novel, Fool Moon, and had made significant progress on the third, Grave Peril.
-Deciding to focus on agents and editors who had already published similar novels, Butcher submitted a copy of his manuscript to Ricia Mainhardt, the agent representing Laurell Hamilton.
-It was not accepted.
-Finally, Butcher met Hamilton at a convention and was invited to lunch along with Mainhardt and a second agent, Jennifer Jackson.
-Mainhardt agreed to represent him, and six months later The Dresden Files was sold to ROC, an imprint of Penguin Books.
+Butcher next sought an agent or editor, a process that took over two years.
+During this period he completed the second novel, Fool Moon, and made significant progress on the third, Grave Peril.
+Deciding to focus on agents who had sold similar novels, Butcher submitted a copy of his manuscript to the literary agency of Ricia Mainhardt, who represented Laurell Hamilton.
+It was rejected.

-The first volume, Storm Front, was released in 2000 in paperback; the next two novels in the series, Fool Moon and Grave Peril, were released shortly thereafter, in January and September 2001, also in paperback.
-Subsequent novels in the series have been published annually since then up to Skin Game, published in May 2014, followed by a six-year hiatus prior to the release of Peace Talks.
-Omnibus editions have been released by the Science Fiction Book Club, with each of the four volumes reprinting two or three of the novels in the sequence.
+His break came when Butcher met Hamilton at a convention and was invited to a lunch including Mainhardt.
+Mainhardt agreed to represent him, and six months later, the first three books of The Dresden Files were sold to ROC.

-The series' first six novels were originally only published as paperbacks, but in 2007, ROC changed its strategy and began to publish hardcover reprints of books one to six.
-Volume six, Blood Rites, was released in July 2007.
-Each of the seventh through fifteenth volumes (Dead Beat through Skin Game) was published first as a hardcover and then released in paperback form several months later.
-The sixteenth and seventeenth volumes (Peace Talks and Battle Ground) were released simultaneously in both formats on their respective sale dates.
+The first volume, Storm Front, was released on April 1, 2000 in paperback; the next two novels in the series, Fool Moon and Grave Peril, were published in January and September 2001, respectively.
+Subsequent novels were released annually until Peace Talks, published in July 2020 after a six-year hiatus, scheduled to coincide with the 20th anniversary of Storm Front.